Credit Card Icon

 Pterygium vs. Pinguecula: Key Differences Explained

 Pterygium and pinguecula are both growths on the conjunctiva, yet they exhibit distinct characteristics and implications for eye health.
 We understand that noticing changes in your eyes can be concerning.
 A pinguecula appears as a small, yellowish and white, raised bump that typically does not encroach upon the cornea and is often asymptomatic.
 In contrast, a pterygium is a fleshy, triangular growth that can extend over the cornea, potentially leading to vision issues such as blurred sight and astigmatism.
 Both conditions are associated with extended UV exposure and environmental elements such as dust.
-It’s common to feel discomfort or visual issues with a pterygium, which may require pterygium surgery.
+It’s common to feel discomfort or irritation, which may require treatment.

 Symptoms linked to these eye conditions include: